-As consumer, it is important to understand the key differences between hemp oil that is extracted from the stalk and/or flowers of the hemp plant, and oil that is extracted from hemp seeds.
+As consumer, it is important to understand the key differences between hemp oil that is extracted from the stalk and/or flowers of the male hemp plant, and oil that is extracted from hemp seeds.
 It’s easy to get confused by the various compounds that come from this amazing plant.

 First of all, you should know what hemp is.
 Hemp contains no addictive properties and cannot get the consumer high or intoxicated.
 This is why hemp extracts are very versatile since they can be used for their health benefits without getting you high.